Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

 \subsection{Phase Detection Principle of QP$^{2}$GI}

-In this work, the quad-pixel PDAF sensor shares a common underlying principle for optical phase detection with a SHWS: both infer the local phase gradient of the wavefront by measuring the displacement of the focal spot formed beneath each microlens.
+In this work, the quad-pixel PDAF sensor and the SHWS share a common fundamental principle for optical phase detection: both infer the local wavefront phase gradient by measuring the displacement of the focal spot formed beneath each microlens.
 In essence, a quad-pixel PDAF sensor can be regarded as a simplified SHWS, in which only four pixels are located under each microlens to detect the spot displacement (Fig.~\ref{fig1}a).
 Therefore, it is instructive to first revisit the basic principle of wavefront measurement in a conventional SHWS\cite{13_platt_history_2001}.

 Ideally, in a common SHWS, if there is no wavefront aberration, the incident wavefront passes through each microlens and is focused onto the center of the corresponding sub-aperture.
 In this case, no spot shift is observed at the pixel plane.
 Here, and throughout this paper, the term \textit{pixel plane} refers specifically to the photosensitive surface.
 In contrast, when wavefront aberrations exist, the aberrated light is translated into measurable spot displacements (Fig.~\ref{fig1}a).

-We define $(\xi, \eta)$ as the coordinates on the pixel plane of a conventional SHWS, The lateral phase gradient introduced by aberrations can then be expressed as:
+We define $(\xi, \eta)$ as the coordinates on the pixel plane of a conventional SHWS, The lateral phase gradient induced by aberrations can then be expressed as: